jlcarr/LeetCode/README.md

 - **Memory**: 14.1 MB
 - **Solution**: Step forward through the array, keeping track of the optimal cost for any split on the previous elements.
 Then look forward assuming a final split was made here and update for the minimum possible future costs.
 The overall minimum cost will then be the final result in the dynamic programming array.

+### Problem 2551
+- **Name**: Put Marbles in Bags
+- **Runtime**: 514 ms
+- **Memory**: 30.34 MB
+- **Solution**: Notice that the first and last marble always contribute to the sums.
+Otherwise it's choosing adjacent pairings of marbles.
+We just need to get every adjacent sum, then take the sum of the highest k and lowest k: their difference will be our answer.
+We can do this by sorting the list of pair sums, slicing and summing.

 ### Problem 2642
 - **Name**: Design Graph With Shortest Path Calculator
 - **Runtime**: 685 ms